-In addition to the requirements of 24 VSA § 4469, in considering variances to these flood hazard area regulations, the Board of Adjustment shall follow the following procedures, which include the procedures for the granting of variances found in 44 CFR, Section 60.6, of the National Flood Insurance Program regulations:
+In addition to the requirements of 24 VSA ' 4469, in considering variances to these flood hazard area regulations, the Board of Adjustment shall follow the following procedures, which include the procedures for the granting of variances found in 44 CFR, Section 60.6, of the National Flood Insurance Program regulations:

 - 1. No-Impact Certification within the Floodway.
 Variances shall not be issued within any designated floodway if any impact in flood conditions or increase in flood levels during the base flood discharge would result.
 A No-Impact Certification within the Floodway from a Vermont registered professional engineer is required to satisfy this prohibition set forth in 44 CFR, Section 60.6(a)(1). - 2.
 Variances may be issued for new construction or substantial improvement constructed on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, in conformance with the procedures set forth in 10 B. (3), (4), (5) and (6) herein. - 3.
 Variances shall only be issued when there is: - a.
 A showing of good and sufficient cause; - b.
 A determination that failure to grant the variance would result in exceptional hardship to the applicant; and, - c.
-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing local laws or ordinances; - 4.
-Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief; - 5.
+A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing local laws or ordinances;

+- 4. Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief; - 5.
 Any applicant to whom a variance is granted shall be give written notice over the signature of a community official that: - a.
 The issuance of a variance to construct a structure below the base flood elevation will result in increased premium rates for flood insurance up to amounts as high as \$25 per \$100 of insurance coverage, and, - b.
 Such construction below the base flood level increases risks to life and property.

-A copy of the notice shall be recorded by the Floodplain Administrator in the Office of the Town Clerk and shall be recorded in a manner so that it appears in the chain of title of the affected parcel of land.

-- 6. The Floodplain Administrator will maintain a record of all variance actions, including justification for their issuance, and report such variances issued in the community's annual or biennial report submission to the Federal Emergency Management Agency or State NFIP Coordinator upon request. - 7.
+A copy of the notice shall be recorded by the Floodplain Administrator in the Office of the Town Clerk and shall be recorded in a manner so that it appears in the chain of title of the affected parcel of land. - 6.
+The Floodplain Administrator will maintain a record of all variance actions, including justification for their issuance, and report such variances issued in the community=s annual or biennial report submission to the Federal Emergency Management Agency or State NFIP Coordinator upon request. - 7.
 Historic Structures.
-Variances may be issued for the repair or rehabilitation of "historic structures" upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as an "historic structure" and the variance is the minimum to preserve the historic character and design of the structure.

-- 8. Variances may be issued by a community for new construction and substantial improvements and for other development necessary for the conduct of a functionally dependent use provided that: - a. the criteria of paragraphs 6.20.8(b)(1) through (4) of this section, above , are met, and - b. the structure or other development is protected by methods that minimize flood damages during the base flood and create no additional threats to public safety.
+Variances may be issued for the repair or rehabilitation of a historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structures continued designation as a historic structure and the variance is the minimum to preserve the historic character and design of the structure. - 8.
+Variances may be issued by a community for new construction and substantial improvements and for other development necessary for the conduct of a functionally dependent use provided that: - a. the criteria of paragraphs 5.6.8(b)(1) through (4) of this section, above, are met, - b. the structure or other development is protected by methods that minimize flood damages during the base flood and create no additional threats to public safety.

-6.20.9 Warning of Disclaimer of Liability
+5.6.9 Warning of Disclaimer of Liability